MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 To record a test plan,

   - "File -> Templates -> Select Template: 'Recording' -> Create".
-  - Open 'Workbench',
+  - Open "Workbench",
-  - Select 'HTTP(S) Test Script Recorder'
+  - Select "HTTP(S) Test Script Recorder"
-  - Scroll down and click 'Start' at the bottom, click 'Ok'.
+  - Scroll down and click 'Start' at the bottom, click "Ok".

 Port 8888 is now a proxy server.
-Note that this isn't a 'transparent proxy', so HTTPS requests require special shenanigans (that was the 'ok' dialog).
-Clients must do some extra work crafting requests for them to be proxied (and therefor recorded by JMeter).
+Note that this isn't a [transparent proxy](http://www.webupd8.org/2010/02/differences-between-3-types-of-proxy.html), so HTTPS requests require special shenanigans (that was the "ok" dialog).
+Clients must do some extra work crafting requests for them to be proxied (and therefore recorded by JMeter).

-You can 'record' requests by [configuring your browser](http://www.wikihow.com/Change-Proxy-Settings), or from the command line via an environment variable:
+You can "record" requests by [configuring your browser](http://www.wikihow.com/Change-Proxy-Settings), or from the command line via an environment variable:

 ```
 http_proxy="http://localhost:8888/" wget http://localhost:8000/